 In 2014 NYPA's operating cash inflow slightly decreased by 0.2% due to changes in working capital.

 NYPA receives no state funds or tax credits.
 Instead, it finances new projects through bond sales.

 Following its shift from a regulated monopoly to a competitor in an open power market, NYPA is aiming to grow by reducing the cost of the energy it provides and by developing electric transportation (such as electric cars) and other energy-efficiency projects, including installing emergency power generators in metropolitan buildings.
-It is also working to improve the state's transmission grid, increase its generating capacity, and help support the state's directive to get 45% of its power from clean energy sources by 2015 (include 100 MW of power from solar arrays at buildings across the state).
+It is also working to improve the state's transmission grid, increase its generating capacity, and help support the state's directive to get 45% of its power from clean energy sources (including 100 MW of power from solar arrays at buildings across the state).
 NYPA has been tagged as the lead agency to reduce energy use at state facilities by 20% by 2020.

 In 2014 NYPA completed the installation of solar thermal hot water systems at five New York City firehouses in the Rockaways section of Queens.
 The $550,000 investment will reduce operating costs and could lead to the wider use of the clean energy-transfer technology in other city government facilities.
 The company’s energy efficiency projects have saved New Yorkers more than $148 million a year, cutting annual oil use by more than 2.7 million barrels and offsetting the release of approximately 890,000 tons of greenhouse gases.
 Its clean transportation program has placed more than 1,300 electric-drive vehicles into service.